openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 #### Stranding supported clusters

-As described [in the documentation][support-documentation], supported updates are still supported even if incoming edges are blocked, and Red Hat will eventually provide supported update paths from any supported release to the latest supported release in its z-stream.
+As described [in the documentation][support-documentation], supported updates are still supported even if incoming edges have risks, and Red Hat will eventually provide supported update paths from any supported release to the latest supported release in its z-stream.
-There is a risk, with the dynamic, per-cluster graph, that targeted edge blocking removes all outgoing update recommendations for some clusters on supported releases.
+There is a risk, with the dynamic, per-cluster graph, that conditional update risks removes all outgoing update recommendations for some clusters on supported releases.
 This risk can be mitigated in at least two ways:

 * For the fraction of customer clusters that do not [opt-out of submitting Insights/Telemetry][uploaded-telemetry-opt-out], we can monitor [the existing `cluster_version_available_updates`][uploaded-telemetry-cluster_version_available_updates] to check for clusters running older versions which are still reporting no available, recommended updates.